 What is DMS?

-Traditionally, DMS (Dealer Management System) is a software platform automotive dealers use for managing their vehicle inventory, customer information, credit reports, and printing paperwork.
+Traditionally, a DMS (or Dealer Management System) is a software platform automotive dealers use for managing their vehicle inventory, customer information, credit reports, and printing paperwork.

 What is CRM?

-On the other end, CRM, or Customer Relationship Management is a software tool used to manage a company’s interaction with current and potential customers.
-It uses data analysis about customers’ history with a company to improve business relationships with customers, focusing specifically on customer retention and ultimately driving sales growth.
+On the other end of the scale is CRM (or Customer Relationship Management) – a software tool used to manage a company’s interaction with current and potential customers.
+CRM provides a clear view into the needs and position of every prospect in the dealers sales-funnel as well as displaying a customer’s history – ultimately helping to improve business relationships, customer retention and ultimately driving sales growth.

 Customer Relationship Management software has fast become the hub of most businesses, providing everything from sales management to customer support to marketing automation.